-Minimal controls.
-We next show that our results are robust to including only firm and year fixed effects and removing all additional controls.
-Appendix Table A13 reports the results and shows that our key estimates are again quite similar.
+Minimal controls & unfiltered data.
+We next show that our results are robust both to including only firm and year fixed effects as controls (removing all additional controls) and to retaining the full set of observations rather than dropping observations if firms contract their year-to-year revenues by more than 85%.
+Table A11 reports the results with the minimal controls, and Table A12 reports the results with the unfiltered sample.
+The estimates are again virtually unchanged.

 Heterogeneous effects by firm risk.
 One potential explanation for our estimates is that firms with high ex-ante MRPK were relatively riskier for domestic lenders since they were more correlated with the Indian economy.
-Then, after the reform, foreign capital flowed to these firms (e.g. Liu, Wei, and Zhou, 2020).
+Then, after the reform, foreign capital flowed to these firms.
 Indeed, our misallocation framework nests this possibility, since wedges may represent the constraints that kept foreign lenders from lending to risky firms.
-To test this hypothesis, in Appendix Table A14, we calculate firms' pre-treatment correlation between revenue growth and the Indian economy and control for this measure interacted with the reform.
+To test this hypothesis, in Table A13, we calculate firms' pre-treatment correlation between revenue growth and the Indian economy and control for this measure interacted with the reform.
 The reform did not have a differential effect on ex-ante riskier firms, and controlling for this relationship has little impact on our estimates.